-Founded in 1944, Expressen is a Swedish Daily Newspaper, published in tabloid format and distributed nationwide.
-Its main focus is mostly entertainment, culture, lifestyle and news as well as live TV broadcasting.
+Founded in 1944, Expressen is a Swedish Daily Newspaper published in tabloid format and distributed nationwide.
+Its main focus is mostly on entertainment, culture, lifestyle, and news, as well as live TV broadcasting.
 Expressen TV partners with CNN in Sweden.

-Expressen is based in Stockholm, Sweden with Klas Granström serving as the acting editor-in-chief.
+Expressen is based in Stockholm, Sweden, with Klas Granström serving as the acting editor-in-chief.
 According to their about page, Expressen has print publications, including weekly magazines and two regional editions.
-These are: The Gothenburg edition GT that is distributed mainly in the western parts of Sweden and the other one is the Malmö edition Kvällsposten, which is distributed in the south of Sweden.
+These are: The Gothenburg edition GT, which is distributed mainly in the western parts of Sweden, and the other one is the Malmö edition Kvällsposten, which is distributed in the south of Sweden.

 Funded by / Ownership

 Expressen is owned by the Global media company Bonnier Group, which is controlled by the Bonnier family.
 Carl-Johan Bonnier is the Chairman.
 Expressen generates revenue through commercial advertising and subscription fees.